nebulab/solidus_nextjs_frontend/README.md

 Solidus NextJS Frontend uses Cypress to run E2E test.
 Cypress is usually run locally using the development server.
 However, in this case, we use the `start server and run` library to run a dedicated `test` server for Cypress.

-This is needed to disable Apollo's client cache and allows us to stub GraphQL requests. stub the GraphQL requests.

 Use `npm run test:feature` to run E2E tests with the Cypress GUI or simply use `npm run test:feature:ci` to run them headless.

 ### Running the linter